DawnX250/Weather_Stats/README.md

 # Weather_Stats
-This is a simple weather website made with free API.
+This is a simple weather website made with Python and free APIs.